Helen Meles

-Helen Meles (Tigrinya: ሄለን መለስ; born 11 September 1971) is an Eritrean singer and actress.
+Helen Meles (Tigrinya: ሄለን መለስ) is an Eritrean singer and actress.
 She has released several albums and appeared in many top-rated Eritrean films.

 Biography

 She began her musical career early, at the age of eight, when she joined the Kassala, Sudan-based Red Flowers band (ቀያሕቲ ዕምባባ).
 The group was formed by the Eritrean People's Liberation Front (EPLF)'s local education branch.
 With the band, she performed in different parts of Sudan as a lead singer.

-At the age of 15 in 1988, Helen joined the EPLF, where she was enrolled in the organization's revolutionary school.
+At the age of 12 in 1978, Helen joined the EPLF, where she was enrolled in the organization's revolutionary school.
 She is known for her successful transition from ex-war combatant with the group to prominent singer.